Secure Adaptive Group Testing: Introduction

 \emph{Secure GT} protects the items’ privacy such that an eavesdropper who may observe only a fraction of the pool-tests, will not be able to infer the status of any of the items (negligible mutual information between the captured pool-tests and the status of the items). \cite{cohen2016secure} addressed the Secure Non-adaptive Group Testing (SNGT) model.
-In order to confuse the eavesdropper, instead of each item having a single test vector, determining in which pool-tests it should participate, each item has a random vector, chosen from a known set. \cite{cohen2016secure} proved that when the fraction of tests observed by the eavesdropper (Eve) is $0 \leq \delta <1$, the number of tests required for both correct reconstruction at the legitimate user and negligible mutual information at Eve's side is $1/(1-\delta)$ times the number of tests required with no secrecy constraint.
-Thus, the solution in \cite{cohen2016secure} relies on \emph{information theoretic security}, which offers security at the price of rate, or, in the GT case, \emph{trades security and the number of tests}.
+In order to confuse the eavesdropper, instead of each item having a fixed test vector, determining in which pool-tests it should participate, each item has a vector chosen at random from a known set of vectors.
+The random selection was known only to the mixer. \cite{cohen2016secure} proved that when the fraction of tests observed by the eavesdropper (Eve) is $0 \leq \delta <1$, the number of tests required for both correct reconstruction at the legitimate lab and negligible mutual information at Eve's side is $1/(1-\delta)$ times the number of tests required with no secrecy constraint.
+Thus, the solution in \cite{cohen2016secure} relied on \emph{information theoretic security}, which offers security at the price of rate, or, in the GT case, \emph{trades security and the number of tests}.